 where $\mathcal{D}$ is the compact convex set introduced in Assumption \ref{qqqqq}. \end{defn} Now, we introduce the specific modification to Algorithm~\ref{alg:mnlms}.
 This modification applies a projection to the parameter estimates, while all other updates remain unchanged.

 We note that if the parameter estimates remain within $\mathcal{D}$ throughout the iterations, the projection operator has no effect, and the method simplifies to the original Algorithm~\ref{alg:mnlms}.
-We now establish a theoretical upper bound on the output prediction of the projection MLMS algorithm. \begin{thm} Under Assumptions~\ref{qafbjk} and~\ref{qqqqq}, and under the same condition on $\mu$ as in Theorem~\ref{lemma11}, we have the following averaged prediction error of the projection Algorithm \eqref{projection12412}:
+We now establish a theoretical upper bound on the output prediction of the projection MLMS algorithm. \begin{thm} Under Assumptions~\ref{qafbjk} and~\ref{qqqqq}, we have the following averaged prediction error of the projection Algorithm \eqref{projection12412}:

-\end{thm} From Theorem~\ref{proposition1}, one can see that the upper prediction error bound may be further optimized in terms of the step-size $\mu$.
-Specifically, in the special case of constant parameters, that is $\xi = 0$, and the constant conditional variance $\sigma_ v$ of the noise, then the averaged prediction error will approach to its minimum value $\sigma_ v^2$, as $\mu \rightarrow 0$:
+\end{thm} From Theorem~\ref{proposition1}, one can see that the upper bound of the averaged prediction error depends explicitly on both the step-size $\mu$ and the momentum coefficient $\beta$.
+In the special case of constant parameters, i.e., $\xi=0$, and further choose$\beta=o(\mu)$, the excess term in the above upper bound vanishes as $\mu\to0$.
+Hence,

 Thus, in this small-step-size regime with asymptotically negligible momentum, the upper bound approaches the noise level $\sigma_v^2$.